By Melanie Lockwood Herman

 As you formulate your list of risk management goals for 2011, don’t hesitate to reach out to the team at the Nonprofit Risk Management Center for assistance.
 We can help in a number of ways, from helping you draft or revise risk management policies to designing custom training programs (on-site, virtual/webinar, or online).
 We also offer free technical assistance as well as affordable and easy to use online tools, such as My Risk Management Policies and My Financial Management Plan.

 Melanie Lockwood Herman is Executive Director of the Nonprofit Risk Management Center.
-She welcomes your feedback on this article and questions about the NRMC’s resources at Melanie@nonprofitrisk.org or 703.777.3504.
-The Center provides risk management tools and resources at www.nonprofitrisk.org and offers custom consulting assistance.
+She welcomes your feedback on this article and questions about the NRMC’s resources at Melanie@https://nonprofitrisk.org/ or 703.777.3504.
+NRMC provides risk management tools and resources at www.https://nonprofitrisk.org/ and offers custom consulting assistance.